 Docstrings¶

-A docstring is a string literal placed as the first statement in a function body.
-It documents what the function does.
+While type hints describe the structure of data, docstrings describe its meaning and intent.
+A docstring is a string literal placed as the first statement in a function body, documenting what the function does and why.

 def celsius_to_fahrenheit(c: float) -> float: